- Download our Moving to Spain Guide (PDF)

 The country’s strict policies protecting workers' rights also mean that many stay in their positions long-term and turnover rates remain low – creating limited openings.
 This can certainly work to an expat’s advantage once they secure viable employment.

 Non-EU citizens need a work permit to be legally employed in Spain, while EU citizens and EEA citizens do not need a work permit.
 Expats moving to Spain will need to apply for an NIE (Número de Identificación de Exrenajeros) number, and different regions will have different processes.
 The NIE is a foreigner's identification number, which is necessary for getting set up with healthcare coverage and a bank account, among others.

 Finding a job in Spain

-Those lucky enough to secure employment prior to arrival will thankfully avoid the crunch of the job hunt, but many who arrive in Spain with a job offer will quickly discover that finding work can be more difficult than they anticipated.
+Those lucky enough to secure employment prior to arrival will thankfully avoid the crunch of the job hunt, but many who arrive in Spain without a job offer will quickly discover that finding work can be more difficult than they anticipated.